-The Issuer is subject to restrictive covenants that may limit its ability to finance the CGH Group's future operations and capital needs and to pursue business opportunities and activities.
+The Issuer is subject to certain conditions and restrictions that may limit its ability to finance the CGH Group's future operations and capital needs and to pursue business opportunities and activities.

-The terms of certain of the Issuer's financial indebtedness contain restrictive provisions that, among other things, require the Issuer to comply with certain financial ratios, such as leverage and interest cover ratio.
-The Facilities Agreement (as defined in "Material Financing Arrangements - Facilities Agreement") for instance, includes undertakings that, among other things, place certain conditions on the ability of the Issuer and its subsidiaries to: issue shares, consolidate, merge or engage in certain other similar transactions; engage in certain investments; create security or quasi-security on assets; transfer, lease or sell assets; engage in certain business activities; pay any dividend, charge, fee or other distribution; be a creditor in respect of financial indebtedness; and incur financial indebtedness, guarantees or indemnities.
+The terms of certain of the Issuer's financial indebtedness certain conditions and restrictions that, among other things, require the Issuer to comply with a leverage ratio.
+The Facilities Agreement (as defined in "Material Financing Arrangements -

+Facilities Agreement") for instance, includes undertakings that, among other things, place certain conditions on the ability of the Issuer and its subsidiaries to: issue certain debt instruments, merge, demerge or undergo a corporate reconstruction; create security or quasi-security on assets; transfer, lease, sell or otherwise dispose of its assets; substantially change the general nature of the Group's business; pay any dividend, charge, fee or other distribution; be a creditor in respect of financial indebtedness; and incur financial indebtedness.